Finding a Top Financial Advisor Firm in Albany, New York

 Curran Wealth Management Background

-Thomas J. Curran founded Curran Wealth Management in 2004, and currently acts as its CEO.
+Thomas J. Curran founded Curran Wealth Management in 2004, and currently acts as co-CEO.
 He runs the firm with co-CEO and chief investment officer (CIO) Kevin T. Curran, and the duo have about 60 years of combined experience managing client assets.
 Thomas Curran is the firm’s sole owner.

 The firm splits its services into investment management and financial planning offerings.
 The former involves investing assets according to the firm’s overarching philosophy, whereas financial planning is more goal-based.
 Some examples of this are retirement planning, education cost planning, tax preparation services, insurance analysis and more.